wearrrrr/HaiKei/README.md

 ![logo](https://cdn.discordapp.com/attachments/1062512166986580038/1076241674038149221/logo.png)<br>
 Karasu is an anime streaming website that uses the [consumet](https://github.com/consumet/api.consumet.org) API, and runs ontop of express and ejs, with [redis](https://redis.io/) for caching.
-We are a fork of HaiKei
+We are a fork of [HaiKei](https://haikei.xyz)!

 ## Preview is live!
 [karasu.live](https://karasu.live)